Small and scenic

 You can comfortably visit the Park en-route to or from your safari in the Serengeti and Ngorongoro Crater.
 The driving trail loops in a horseshoe shape around the Park, and can easily be covered in a few hours.

-There are a handful of lodges here if you did want to spend longer in the Park, which offer a fully-inclusive safari experience, including all meals and guided game drives.
-Some lodges also offer canoe safari trips out onto the lake itself.
+There are a handful of lodges in the area which offer a fully-inclusive safari experience, including all meals and guided game drives.